Original Short Fiction: "Graveyard Whistler Features Stoney's One Act Play"

 Introductory Word from Graveyard Whistler

-The late owner, Stoney, of the literary site was quite a prolific writer in many different genres.
+The late owner, Stoney, of the literary site.
+Stone Gulch, was quite a prolific writer in many different genres.
 He has a grand total of ten one act plays.
 I don't know if I'll feature all of them here, but I just might.

 Just to refresh memories: "Stoney,"—my nickname for him because he requested anonymity—the owner of the Stone Gulch lit site, gave me permission to use any of his essays and original fiction and poetry anyway I choose.
 So as I base the pieces on the selections I make, I tinker a bit with them, for example, I always change names.
 I have no idea if Stoney used names of real people or not, but for my purposes, I intend to keep these entries pure fiction, so my tinkering is geared to mask as much as possible any telling details that someone who knew Stoney might recognize.
 The last thing I need is someone from Stoney's circle of folks to suspect he sees himself and feel he's being targeted.